 - Cutting surface.
 I like to use a self-healing cutting mat.

 Here’s a shot of the materials you need.
 The glue I buy at a craft store like Michaels, Jo-Annes, AC Moore, etc. for about $2, and I can get about 4-5 trays out of it.
 This glue is called Foam Glue, and is made by Creative Hands.
 I’ve also used regular Elmers glue and it works just as well.
 Really, any PVA glue will work.

-I’ve made a template that I use for this particular type of tray I’m making.
+I’ve made a template that I use for this particular type of tray I’m making, which you’ll see below.
 I used a cardboard box, and just cut my slots out of that.

 The tray I’m making is 1.5″ thick, and will fit 24 models, in my case Orks.
 The tray itself is 7.5″ wide by 13″ long, the same size as the Sabol trays.

 You’ll see below that my tray and bottom are a bit bigger.
 I had ordered these ones a little long just to be safe, and I trim off the excess.
 Also, it’s cheaper if you order the foam in lengths, or widths, that allow you to get more then one tray from it.
 So, buying one piece of foam 26″ in length and 7.5″ wide and 1.5″ thick is cheaper then one tray at your exact dimensions.

 What I do is order my foam from this site: http://www.foamorder.com/packing.html (link goes to their packing foam which is what I use).
 I use the Y37ch foam for the main part of my tray, what the models go into.
 I then use the CD100 for the bottom of the tray by gluing it on once I cut the slots out.

 The CD100 I get in 1/4 thickness, again for the bottom of the tray.
 The Y37ch I get in whatever thickness I need for my models.